-Continuous manufacturing, also referred to as Process Manufacturing (continuous), is a production line which operates 24/7.
+Continuous manufacturing, also referred to as Process Manufacturing (continuous), is a production line that operates 24/7.
 The raw materials used for the manufacturing process consist of gases, liquids, powders, or slurries.
-Unlike other production lines that use more physical components like found in repetitive and discrete manufacturing.
+Unlike other production lines that use more physical components like those found in repetitive and discrete manufacturing.

 The aim of the continuous manufacturing flow is to produce a flow production to manufacture, produce, or process materials uninterrupted.

-The difference between continuous manufacturing and the process manufacturing (batch) is that instead of different stages of production being handled in a different area or even by another company, the entire process goes through one movement in one location, whilst being monitored for ongoing evaluation to improve the process.
+The difference between continuous manufacturing and process manufacturing (batch)is that instead of different stages of production being handled in a different area or even by another company, the entire process goes through one movement in one location, whilst being monitored for ongoing evaluation to improve the process.

 We’ll go into this a little later with some examples.